10 Fat Loss Lies and the Slimming Truth

 Fat loss lie# 1: Successful weight loss can be achieved by crash dieting.

 The slimming truth: Crash dieting causes weight GAIN and yo-yo dieting.

 Explanation: Weight gain and loss are not a matter of calories alone.
 Your brain, digestive system, and hormones talk to each other through feedback channels to coordinate the activities that automatically keep your body fat at a specified level, known as the setpoint weight.

 If you slash calories, your hormones send emergency signals to the hypothalamus, the part of the brain responsible for regulating the metabolism.
 The hypothalamus then directs the hormones and metabolism to take certain steps to maintain your level of body fat to keep you from starving to death.

 You’ll usually become hungry first, then perhaps weak.
 A little bit later, you’ll become cold.
 If you do not eat the amount of food or an approximate number of calories your body thinks you should be eating, the hypothalamus will slow your metabolism to conserve energy.

-The Slimming Truth: You’ll naturally lose weight once you lower your setpoint weight.
-No willpower required.
+The slimming truth: You’ll naturally lose weight once you lower your setpoint weight.
+No willpower is required.